 Banks are catching up with online technology and creating more ways to connect to your cash.
 Between peer-to-peer transfer apps and money transfer services, you have more access to your finances than ever.
 Make a money transfer to a bank account from anywhere — even from the comfort of your own home.

-6 ways to send money to a bank account
+6 ways to transfer money from one bank to another

 Nearly all of these methods are free, with two possibly costing a small fee depending on the service or bank you use.